• Skip to primary navigation

 Notes

-* Choose lemongrass stalks that are firm and unblemished.
-With a sharp knife or cleaver, remove the leafy top part.
-Peel off the tough, outer layers of the lemongrass, until you get to the pale, lower section.
-Use a sharp knife to chop off the root end.
+2. Lemongrass: choose lemongrass stalks that are firm and unblemished.
+With a sharp knife or cleaver, remove the coarse leafy top part.
+We will be using a section of the white part only.

-*The heat from long red chillies varies considerably.
+3. Chillies: The heat from long red chillies varies considerably.
 Check to ensure how hot it is so you can use an amount to suit your taste.
-The one I am using today is quite hot, which is what I personally prefer.
-However, they are sometimes very mild.
-If you want really hot chilli, I recommend you use the small chillies.
+If you want really hot chilli, you may prefer to use small chillies, such as bird’s eye.

-*Kaffir lime leaves are readily available, fresh or frozen, from most Asian grocers.
+4. Kaffir lime leaves: are readily available, fresh or frozen, from most Asian grocers.
 If you are not able to find them, substitute with 1 teaspoon of lime zest.

 Nutrition Estimate: